CUFCTL/mlbd/skills/palmetto-cluster.md

 ## Palmetto Cluster

 The Palmetto Cluster is Clemson's high-performance computing cluster.
 In our lab we use Palmetto extensively to run experiments that we can't run on our own machines.
+Full documentation on Palmetto can be found [here](https://www.palmetto.clemson.edu/palmetto/).

+### Getting Access to Palmetto

 If you do not already have a Palmetto account, you can apply for one [here](https://citi.sites.clemson.edu/new-account/).
-Full documentation on Palmetto can be found [here](https://www.palmetto.clemson.edu/palmetto/).
+Fill out the application form as completely and accurately as possible, in particular the rank (undergraduate / graduate) and abstract (just say you're in a creative inquiry with Dr. Smith).
+For the usage questionaire, you will most likely be using Tensorflow, writing Python, using interactive jobs and jobs with GPUs, and you will receive startup instructions in the CI.
+If you fill out everything correctly, you should receive your account within a few days.
+Otherwise, please notify one of the CI mentors.

 ### Logging into Palmetto